BonsaiDen/JavaScript-Garden/doc/arrayctor.md

     new Array(3); // Result: [undefined, undefined, undefined] new Array('3') // Result: ['3']

-When there's only one argument being passed to the `Array` constructor and that argument is a `Number`, the constructor will use that number as the length of the new array to be create.
+When there's only one argument being passed to the `Array` constructor, and that argument is a `Number`, the constructor will use that number as the length of the new array to be created.

-There are only a few cases when the above behaviour comes in handy, on of them is to repeat a string:
+This behavior only comes in handy in a few cases, like repeating a string.

     new Array(count + 1).join(stringToRepeat);

-### Best Practices
+### Best practices

-Always use the `[]` notation, not only is is shorter and easier to read, it's also consistent in its behavior.
-If you see code that uses the `Array` constructor without any good reason, that a clear sign that somethings wrong.
+The use of the `Array` constructor should be avoided if possible, the `[]` is definitely favored here.